Date of Last Update: January 12, 2022

-Web scraping is a complicated legal subject involving more than a dozen different laws.
-As such, it’s not possible to summarize all the legal issues associated with web scraping in just a few hundred words.
-That said, you can read the bolded sections here and the infographics in just a few minutes and learn the basics.
+This is a long article about a complicated issue involving more than a dozen different laws.
+But you can read the bolded sections in just a few minutes and you’ll get the gist of it.

-The good news for web scrapers is that the trend has been toward greater permissiveness with web scraping.
-The bad news is that the trend is not uniform across legal jurisdictions, and the overall history of web-scraping litigation has not been kind to scrapers.
+The good news for web scrapers is that the overall trend has been toward greater permissiveness with web scraping, even if that trend has wavered somewhat in the last couple of years.
+The bad news is that the overall history of web-scraping litigation has not been kind to scrapers.

 There are a few websites online that purport to answer the question of “whether web scraping is legal.”
 And way too many of those websites, with unwavering confidence and a complete absence of caution, provide clear and concise answers to that question that are laughably and dangerously false.

 One such website claims to have a “three-part test” to determine whether web scraping is legal.

 But a web scraper could follow that test and still violate dozens of state and federal laws (and that’s before we get into the hundreds, if not thousands, of legal jurisdictional issues associated with web scraping).
 That blog post would be certifiable legal malpractice—except it wasn’t written by a lawyer in the first place.